Official IRA Belfast Brigade

 The Official IRA's Belfast Brigade was founded in December 1969 after the Official IRA itself emerged in December 1969, shortly after the beginning of the Troubles, when the Irish Republican Army split into two factions.
 The other was the Provisional IRA.
-The "Officials" were Marxist-Leninists and worked to form a united front with other Irish communist groups, named the Irish National Liberation Front (NLF).
+The "Officials" were Marxist-Leninists and worked to form a united front with other Irish communist groups, named the Irish National Liberation Front.
 The Brigade like the pre-split IRA brigade before the split had three battalions, one in West Belfast, one in North Belfast and the third in East Belfast.
 The Belfast Brigade was involved in most of the biggest early confrontations of the conflict like the Falls Curfew in 1970, the battles that followed after the introduction of Internment without trial in 1971 and Volunteers joined forces with the Provisional brigade to fight the British Army and UVF during the Battle at Springmartin in 1972.
 The first Commanding Officer (CO) of the brigade was veteran Billy McMillen who fought during the IRA Border Campaign.
 Shortly after the death of Official IRA Belfast "Staff Captain" Joe McCann in April 1972, the battalion structure of the brigade was done away with and command centralized under McMillen.

 The Falls Curfew Battle

 The Brigades first action against the British Army was during the defense of the Lower Falls during the Falls Curfew of July 1970.
 The British soldiers carrying out the Curfew orders were extremely hostile and threatening to the local people.
-Second in command of the Belfast Brigade Jim Sullivan organized a company of about 80 - 90 Volunteers to do battle with the British soldiers, they joined forces with a small unit from the Provisional IRA led by Brendan Hughes's cousin Charlie Hughes.
+Second in command of the Belfast Brigade Jim Sullivan organized a company of about 80–90 Volunteers to do battle with the British soldiers, they joined forces with a small unit from the Provisional IRA led by Brendan Hughes's cousin Charlie Hughes.
 In the battle four civilians were killed by the British army and about 60 civilians were hurt in the crossfire.
 18 British soldiers were injured in the battle, 12 from gunshot wounds and 6 from grenades.
 A number of Officials were injured also, and a number were arrested including Commander Billy McMillen.
-This was the largest engagement between the IRA and British Army since the Irish War of Independence of 1919 - 1921.
+This was the largest engagement between the IRA and British Army since the Irish War of Independence of 1919–1921.